Neats and scruffies

-Neat and scruffy are two contrasting approaches to artificial intelligence (AI) research.
-The distinction was made in the 70s and was a subject of discussion until the middle 80s.
-In the 1990s and 21st century AI research adopted "neat" approaches almost exclusively and these have proven to be the most successful.
+In the history of artificial intelligence (AI), neat and scruffy are two contrasting approaches to AI research.
+The distinction was made in the 1970s, and was a subject of discussion until the mid-1980s.

-"Neats" use algorithms based on formal paradigms such as logic, mathematical optimization or neural networks.
-Neat researchers and analysts have expressed the hope that a single formal paradigm can be extended and improved to achieve general intelligence and superintelligence.
+"Neats" use algorithms based on a single formal paradigm, such as logic, mathematical optimization, or neural networks.
+Neats verify their programs are correct via rigorous mathematical theory.
+Neat researchers and analysts tend to express the hope that this single formal paradigm can be extended and improved in order to achieve general intelligence and superintelligence.

-"Scruffies" use any number of different algorithms and methods to achieve intelligent behavior.
-Scruffy programs may require large amounts of hand coding or knowledge engineering.
-Scruffies have argued that the general intelligence can only be implemented by solving a large number of essentially unrelated problems, and that there is no magic bullet that will allow programs to develop general intelligence autonomously.
+"Scruffies" use any number of different algorithms and methods to achieve intelligent behavior, and rely on incremental testing to verify their programs.
+Scruffy programming requires large amounts of hand coding and knowledge engineering.
+Scruffy experts have argued that general intelligence can only be implemented by solving a large number of essentially unrelated problems, and that there is no silver bullet that will allow programs to develop general intelligence autonomously.

-The neat approach is similar to physics, in that it uses simple mathematical models as its foundation.
-The scruffy approach is more like biology, where much of the work involves studying and categorizing diverse phenomena.
+John Brockman compares the neat approach to physics, in that it uses simple mathematical models as its foundation.
+The scruffy approach is more biological, in that much of the work involves studying and categorizing diverse phenomena.

+Modern AI has elements of both scruffy and neat approaches.
+Scruffy AI researchers in the 1990s applied mathematical rigor to their programs, as neat experts did.
+They also express the hope that there is a single paradigm (a "master algorithm") that will cause general intelligence and superintelligence to emerge.
+But modern AI also resembles the scruffies: modern machine learning applications require a great deal of hand-tuning and incremental testing; while the general algorithm is mathematically rigorous, accomplishing the specific goals of a particular application is not.